-In this document, we describe a minimum set of basic skills CSIRT staff members should have.
-This skill summary is based on the early incident handling experiences of the CERT® Coordination Center (CERT/CC), our observations of CSIRTs, and the experiences others in the community have shared with us over the years.
+On this web page, we describe a minimum set of basic skills that CSIRT staff members should have.
+This skill summary is based on the early incident handling experiences of the CERT Coordination Center (CERT/CC), our observations of CSIRTs, and the experiences others in the community have shared with us over the years.
 We also suggest some of the additional "specialist" skills that a few members of the team should have (or have access to)—experts who can be called upon for technical help or guidance when a special need arises.
 However, these special skills are not our main focus, which is to highlight the basic skills for incident handling staff.

 The composition of CSIRT staff varies from team to team and depends on a number of factors, such as